 Now before jumping into my demo example, we should first look over the jQuery plugin.
 I’ll be using the Lazy Load script by Mika Tuupola, which has become very well known amongst web developers.
 It is so incredibly easy to work with his script and customize your images both for desktop and mobile browser support.

 You can check out my live demo from the link below to see this plugin working in action.
 The project page offers a ton of information about how to set up the script and get it working properly.
 There are also dozens of customizable options for targeting specific images, containers, and animation effects.

 I have created a simple HTML5 document and included the most recent jQuery library from Google’s CDN.
 You should download the most recent minified lazy-load script and include this document as well.
 There are only a few minor customizations we need to get this script working properly.

 Handling Custom Image Data

-It’s also crucial that you include the width and height attribute on all your lazyload images.
-If you don’t then they will only appear as the size of your placeholder gif, and this will screw up the entire script.
-If you don’t know the size of your images just view the properties in your explorer window and copy the details.
+It’s also crucial that you include the width and height attribute on all your lazy-loaded images.
+If you don’t, then they will only appear as the size of your placeholder gif, and this will screw up the entire script.
+If you don’t know the size of your images, just view the properties in your Explorer window and copy the details.

 <noscript> tag without the data-original attribute and without the .lazy class.
 Below is an example of my image code so far: